SupportLog in

 An email for a job inquiry should include:

-You do not need a long pitch to make an impact.
+You don’t need a long pitch to make an impact.
 You only need a few well chosen lines that show genuine interest and a clear sense of what you bring.
 With the right approach, your email becomes a simple way to open conversations and uncover opportunities that never make it to the job boards.

 Use a subject line that clearly states your intention.
 Introduce yourself in one sentence, personalize your note with something you noticed about the company, highlight your relevant experience briefly, and end with a clear next step.
+If you're not sure where to start, use our free AI Email Generator tool to draft an email in the tone of voice you want, ready to send.

 A job inquiry email is a short message you send to a company to express interest in working there.
 It can be sent when a job is posted or when you want to ask whether there are upcoming openings.